 The Northcrest Story

 Northcrest Community's 27-acre site is nestled in an established Ames neighborhood close to shopping, churches and Iowa State University activities.
-Northcrest has 42 townhomes, 68 apartments, a 40-bed licensed Health Center, and a state-of-the-art 14-bed Alzheimer's and dementia unit called Heartwood House.
+Northcrest has 42 townhomes, 116 apartments, a 24-bed licensed Health Center, and a state-of-the-art 14-bed Alzheimer's and dementia unit called Heartwood House.